serkanshentyurk/flow_cytometry_project/README.md

 # Fluorescence Data Viewer

 Welcome to the Fluorescence Data Viewer!
-This tool lets you view and analyze fluorescence data using a simple graphical interface.
+This tool lets you view and analyse fluorescence data using a simple graphical interface.
 Even if you have no coding experience, you can follow these step-by-step instructions to set up and run the program on your Windows or macOS computer.

 ---